Skip to main content

-The Master of Science in Teaching with an emphasis in English for Speakers of Other Languages (ESOL) is designed to prepare both licensed and non-licensed teachers to work with English Language Learners in a variety of educational settings in the United States and internationally.
+The Master of Science in Curriculum and Instruction with an emphasis in Teaching English to Speakers of Other Languages (TESOL) is designed to prepare both licensed and non-licensed teachers to work with English Language Learners in a variety of educational settings in the United States and internationally.
 Licensed teachers who successfully complete the ESOL endorsement courses and earn a passing score on the ESOL Praxis™ examination can add a Pre-K through Grade 12 endorsement to the teaching license no matter the grade level of the initial license.

 Candidates do not have to know another language in order to be successful in this program.
 The purpose of the program is to support candidates as they learn how to develop and differentiate curriculum, teach English while teaching the academic content, assess learning, and provide support for families.
 English speakers with an ESOL certificate are highly sought after by international English Language Institutions.

-The MS in Teaching with ESOL emphasis program consists of 33 graduate credit hours.
+The MS in Curriculum and Instruction with a TESOL emphasis program consists of 30 graduate credit hours (10 courses total, including six ESOL courses and five core curriculum courses).
 The candidates can begin the program in the Spring, Summer, or Fall semester.
-The MS in Teaching with ESOL emphasis program is open to candidates outside of Kansas and internationally.
+The MS in Curriculum and Instruction with TESOL emphasis program is open to candidates outside of Kansas and internationally.
 Non-native English-speaking candidates must submit a passing TOEFL score of 79 or above at the time of application.
+All program courses are offered online.
+Students may choose to take the six ESOL courses first, earn the ESOL Endorsement teaching certificate, and then complete the five remaining core classes in order to complete the Master’s program.

 This program is accredited by the Kansas State Department of Education and CAEP and meets DESE requirements for the state of Missouri.